bmcandr/lis-bootcamp/guides/LIS-on-NCCS-discover.md

     cd $NOBACKUP
     ```

-    Check the storage quota in your home and $NOBACKUP directories by entering the following command:
+    Check the storage quota in your `$HOME` and `$NOBACKUP` directories by entering the following command:

     ```sh
     /usr/local/bin/showquota